utshabnc/Star-Health/README.md

 ## Development

-To make changes to the code, create a new branch for the patch and open a PR to merge it into `main` when ready.

-The app is structured roughly as follows:
+Check the [technology stack](#current-architecture) listed above and review their introductory documentation.

+Create a new branch for any significant change.
+Commit messages should be short and descriptive, i.e. `fix dropdown behavior`.

+> Before you commit, make sure you have only the relevant changes staged.

+Open [pull request](https://github.com/utshabnc/Star-Health/pulls) to `main` and request review from a teammate.

+On push/merge, the app is automatically deployed on Vercel to `preview` and to `production` with changes to `main`.

+### File Structure
 ```
 root
 |_ functions/